ValdiviaDev/CarEleven/README.md

 * Car1:
  - WASD for movement.
  - Left SHIFT for stopping.
- - SPACE for boosting
+ - SPACE for boosting.

 * Car2:
  - Direction arrows for movement.
- - Right SHIFT for stopping
+ - Right SHIFT for stopping.
- - L for boosting
+ - L for boosting.

+* F1
+ - Show level constraint lines.

 ## Authors